decaporg/decap-cms/website/site/content/docs/configuration-options.md

 `extension` determines the file extension searched for when finding existing entries in a folder collection determines the file extension saved for new collection items.
 It accepts the following values: `yml`, `yaml`, `toml`, `json`, `md`, `markdown`, `html`.

-You may also specify a custom `extention` not included in the list above, as long as the collection files can be parsed and saved in one of the supported formats below.
+You may also specify a custom `extension` not included in the list above, as long as the collection files can be parsed and saved in one of the supported formats below.

 `format` determines how collection files are parsed and saved.
 It will be inferred if the `extension` field or existing collection file extensions match one of the supported extensions above.
 It accepts the following values: